moonsharp-devs/moonsharp_org/about.md

 * Completed, barring improvements, enhancements and new features!
 * Some intentional minimal differences exist - [see here](moonluadifferences.html)
 * All Lua 5.2 language constructs are implemented, except weak tables.
 * Development of the standard library is finished.
-Updated situation in [this pdf](http://www.moonsharp.org/MoonSharpStdLib.pdf)
+Updated situation in [the standard library page](stdlib.html)

 ##### Roadmap